AdobeDocs/experience-manager-cloud-service.en/help/forms/aem-forms-workflow-step-reference.md

 * **[!UICONTROL Color Space]**: Specifies the predefined color space that are used for output PDF/A files.
 * **[!UICONTROL Optional Content]**: Allows specific graphic objects and/or annotations to be visible in output PDF/A document, only when a specified set of criteria is met.

 **[!UICONTROL Output Documents]**: Specifies the location to save the output file.
-The output file can be saved at an location relative to payload, overwrites the payload, if the payload is a file, or in a variable of Document data type.
+The output file can be saved at a location relative to payload, overwrites the payload, if the payload is a file, or in a variable of Document data type.

 >[!NOTE]
    >